DrewKiino/Firebolt/README.md

 2. **Testability**

 **Firebolt** is especially useful when trying to take control of the scope of your unit tests.
-Since each `Resolver` is the container of it's dependencies, creating a new `Resolver` or better yet deallocating that `Resolver` will create an entire separate or completely remove those dependencies all together.
+Since each `Resolver` is the container of its dependencies, creating a new `Resolver` or better yet deallocating that `Resolver` will create an entire separate or completely remove those dependencies all together.

 What does this mean?
 This means that you can scope out specific dependencies for **each** test suite, file, or method entirely and never have to share any state in between.
 Using the `MockResolver`, you are able to register dependencies that are really only needed by that test suite and then deallocate it once you're finished.